 National Cancer Institute

-The National Cancer Institute (NCI) updated its information on prostate cancer treatments in 2016.65 NCI indicated that cryoablation and HIFU were new treatment options currently being studied in national trials.
-NCI offered no recommendation for or against these treatments.
+The NCI (2018) updated its information on prostate cancer treatments.59 The NCI indicated that cryoablation and HIFU were new treatment options currently being studied in national trials.
+The NCI offered no recommendation for or against these treatments.

-The U.S. Preventive Services Task Force published recommendations for prostate cancer screening.
-However, there are no recommendations for focal treatment of prostate cancer.
+The U.S. Preventive Services Task Force published recommendations for prostate cancer screening.60 However, there are no recommendations for focal treatment of prostate cancer.